MatthiasWM/NewtonROMReader/README.md

 Flash chipd and create new ROM Boards with patched or alternative operating systems.

+## CAUTION

+ - Use an original Arduino Due.
+Do *NOT* use a Mega 2560!
+ - Never insert or remove the ROM card while the programmer is powered!
+ - All operations are final!
+There is no undo!

 ## Reader/Programmer

 Assembling the Programmer requires some advanced soldering skills.
 The pin